-There are three types of objects in Baby Git: A blob object, a tree object, and a commit or changeset object.
+There are three types of objects in Git's original version: A blob object, a tree object, and a commit or changeset object.
 Thus, the object tag in the structure above can be 'blob', 'tree' or 'commit'.

 A blob object has the following structure:

 'blob' (blob object tag) ' ' (single space) size of blob (in bytes) '\0' (null character) blob data